-A POA is not required as it is sufficient for an Austrian lawyer to state in the application that he has been properly authoriZed by the client.
+A POA is not required as it is sufficient for an Austrian lawyer to state in the application that he has been properly authorized by the client.
 As a matter of legal practice the lawyer is likely to ask for a POA for his own files.
-But the POA is not required for filing the application.
+But a submission of the POA is not required for filing the application.